lelgenio/vim-indent-object-colemak/README.md

 Any feedback or criticism is welcome, and can be mailed to the author at the above email address.
 Alternatively issues can be raised on the project website.

+This form was created by Leonardo Eugênio <lelgenio@disr.it>, for personal use.